Allenton hippopotamus: Later discoveries

 In July 1973 workers discovered other bone fragments whilst digging in nearby Boulton Moor – some of which are also displayed in Derby Museum and Art Gallery.
 These excavations, for a sewer, uncovered bones from bear, deer, ox and more bones from hippopotamus, rhinoceros and elephants.
-These findings were just one or two bones – the best discovery was one of the largest hippo teeth found in Britain.
+These findings were just one or two bones – the best discovery was one of the largest hippopotamus teeth found in Britain.